gounthar/alpha-omega-stats/jenkins-pr-collector-readme.md

 2. **Parse plugin repositories**: From the update center data, the tool extracts repository names and creates a mapping between repository names and plugin information.

-3. **Search for pull requests**: Using GitHub's Search API, the tool finds all pull requests created by the specified users within the given date range.
+3. **Search for pull requests**: Using GitHub's Search API, the tool finds all pull requests within the given date range.

 4. **Filter for plugin repositories**: Each pull request is checked against the list of known plugin repositories, and only those in plugin repositories are processed.